JoinCODED/WS-Dart-M4-Loops/01_loops/01_while_loops.md

 }
 ```

-So here we told dart to increament the value of `i` by one with each iteration, what is an iteration?
+Here, we told dart to increment the value of `i` by one with each iteration.

+What is an iteration?
-let's get again into the brain of dart and see how it thinks and evaluates our code:
+Let's get again into the brain of dart and see how it thinks and evaluates our code:

-We have an integer called `i` with the value of `1`, `while` 1 is less than `5`, and that's `true`, excute a print statement for the value of `i` and then increament it by `1`.
+We have an integer called `i` with the value of `1`. `while` 1 is less than `5`, dart will execute the print statement for the value of `i` and then increment it by `1` till it reaches the value 2, then the iteration will stop.

-So `i` is now equal to `2`, and we finished an `iteration`.

-The condition will be checked again to see if It should keep going or It should stop and exit the loop.
+The condition will be checked again to see if it should keep going or stop and exit the loop.

-The second iteration starts: Is `2` less than `5`? that's `true` so `print` `i` and go for another iteration...
+The second iteration starts: Is `2` less than `5`?
+If so, `print` `i` and go for another iteration...

-[later]

-Last iteration: `i` is now equal to `5`, is `5` less than `5`? `false`, so dart will stop and exit the loop.
+Last iteration: `i` is now equal to `5`, and it's not less than `5`, so the result will evaluate to `false`, and dart will stop and exit the loop.

 Output: